SenteraLLC/geoml/README.md

 ## Usage Example

+### Step 1
-- **Step 1:** Establish a connection to ``DBHandler`` for owner's schema.
+Establish a connection to ``DBHandler`` for owner's schema.
 Note that this assumes all the necessary tables have been loaded into the owner's database schema already.

 <h5 a><strong><code>connect_to_db.py</code></strong></h5>